yakavetsiv/ac-bo-hackathon.github.io/resources.md

     </tr>
 </table>

-{% include youtube.html video="w3jLJU7DT5E" title="" %}

-<p>For those looking for a refresher on Python programming or to implement a simple BO example, see the following GitHub Classroom assignments:</p>
+For those looking for a refresher on Python programming or to implement a simple BO example, see the following GitHub Classroom assignments:

 <table>
     <tr>